 Engaging Themes and Subtext

 The Endless is more than just an engaging viewing experience; it’s a film that challenges with ideas.
-For many viewers who just want a creepy horror experience, this may not matter or influence the decision to watch The Endless.
-As a viewer, I was personally intrigued by the range of possible themes that Benson and Moorhead built into their third film.
-The Endless raises questions about personal choice and the extent to which choices can trap us in unhappy lives.
+For audiences just looking for a scare, this may influence the decision to watch The Endless.
+As a viewer, I was intrigued by the range of possible themes built into Benson and Moorhead’s third film.
+The Endless raises questions about the extent to which choices can trap us in unhappy lives.
 Others may interpret the story as addressing religion and the nebulous nature of belief.
-Regardless of how different viewers read it, The Endless is an intelligent film that will leave audiences thinking long after the credits have finished rolling.
+Regardless of interpretation, The Endless is an intelligent film that will leave audiences thinking long after the credits have ended.

 Another Winner for the Genre in 2018

-In what has so far been another banner year for the horror genre, The Endless stands out as a particularly strong entry.
+In what has been another banner year for horror, The Endless stands out as a particularly strong entry.
 Benson and Moorhead deserve credit for investing an interesting premise with a strong story, believable characters, and a creepy atmosphere.
 It builds wonderfully from their previous work in the criminally underseen Resolution.
 At the halfway point of 2018, The Endless deserves to be included in any list of best horror films.

 THE PROFESSOR’S FINAL GRADE: A